biroerik/movie/README.md

-You can access the frontend on localhost:3000 and the backend on localhost:8080 (for the movie query function you need a API key for the https://developers.themoviedb.org/3/search/search-movies API)
+You can access the frontend on localhost:3000 and the backend on localhost:8080 (for the movie query function you need a API key for the https://developers.themoviedb.org/3/search/search-movies API, for me it is stored in a .env file)